 “ULI awards illustrate that well-designed, well-built projects and initiatives can thrive even in the most challenging of economic times.
 Winners and finalists showcase the best in creativity, innovation, and long-term thinking.”

-ULI Gerald D. Hines Student Urban Design Competition
+ULI Hines Student Competition

 ULI J.C.
 Nichols Prize for Visionaries in Urban Development

-Recognizes an individual whose own work, or work on behalf of an institution, has made a distinguished contribution to community building and who is committed to a built environment of the highest quality, anywhere in the world.
+Recognizing an individual whose own work, or work on behalf of an institution, has made a distinguished contribution to community building and who is committed to a built environment of the highest quality, anywhere in the world.

 ULI Apgar Urban Land Awards

 Recognizing authors whose articles in Urban Land magazine best contribute to ULI’s mission and priorities, encouraging contributions from young professionals and active practitioners.

 Presented for outstanding contribution by a ULI member to the success of ULI’s Advisory Services Program.